ivanslapnicar/SAMD2018/_posts/2018-05-03-keynote-speakers.markdown

 Dr. Goles is interested in Theoretical Computer Science, Discrete Mathematics, Complex Systems and Automata Networks.
 He has about 200 publications and several books.

+Dr. Goles is a member of the Chilean Academy of Sciences since 1990 and the corresponding member of the Croatian Academy of Sciences and Arts since 2006.

 <http://www.uchile.cl/portal/presentacion/historia/grandes-figuras/premios-nacionales/ciencias-/6584/eric-goles-chacc>{:target="_blank"}

 ___